 If they are lucky, they may be able to find an empty burrow, but they will have to dig their own if not.

-Moles are not blind, but they do not see well, and they are colorblind.
+Moles are not blind, but they are colorblind and do not see well.
 Their eyes are fully formed with a lens, iris, and retina, but the optic nerve only has a small number of nerve fibers leaving it poorly developed.

 Moles make up for their poor eyesight using other senses, allowing them to live in harsh conditions with success.
 Their hearing is also not great, but their keen sense of smell can detect food such as earthworms within a few inches.

-Moles have hairs on their nose and its body that are very sensitive.
-They also have thousands of tiny papillae, which are raised bumps on their snout.
+Moles have hairs on their nose and their body that are very sensitive.
+They also have thousands of tiny papillae, raised bumps on their snout.
 The papillae are filled with nerve endings known as Eimer’s organs.
-The sensors detect air movement and vibrations, allowing the mole to move around inside its tunnels at speeds of almost three miles an hour.
+The sensors detect air movement and vibrations, allowing the mole to move around inside its tunnels at almost three miles an hour.

 8 Hour Day

 Moles are unique in that they fit three of their days into one of ours.
 They spend about four hours sleeping in their nest before moving about their burrow for the next four hours.
 They then do this again, effectively having an eight hour day.

 How active a mole is will depend on its food supply.
 If they find food quickly, feeding on a few worms, they do not need to find more food.
 If food is bountiful, they will bite the heads of the worms to stop them from getting away, stacking them in a larder tunnel off the side of their burrow.